Don Shula: Later life and death

 Shula entered the branding business in 1989, lending his name to a steakhouse owned by the wealthy Graham family, who became friends with Shula and his family after the Shulas moved to the Graham-developed suburb of Miami Lakes.
 Dozens of Shula-branded restaurants opened in the ensuing years, primarily in Florida, including steakhouses, burger restaurants and bars.
 Shula also put his name on other Graham-owned properties in 1991, including the family's hotel in Miami Lakes where his first steakhouse was located.
 It was renamed Don Shula's Hotel & Golf Club in exchange for an equity stake in the family's hospitality division.
-He remained active in the branding business during his retirement, and the company bearing his name expanded, although his son Dave took over management in his later years.
+He remained active in the branding business during his retirement, and the company bearing his name expanded, although his son Dave assumed management of the firm during his later years.

-Shula also became a frequent product pitch-man in his later years, working for Miami-based auto dealership Warren Henry, HearUSA hearing aids, NutriSystem diet plans, Humana health insurance and Budweiser beer, among others.
-In 2007, he joined his wife Mary Ann in pitching NutriSystem diets geared for people age 60 and older.
+Shula also became a frequent product promoter in his later years, working for Miami-based auto dealership Warren Henry, HearUSA hearing aids, NutriSystem diet plans, Humana health insurance and Budweiser beer, among others.
+In 2007, he joined his wife Mary Ann in promoting NutriSystem diets geared for people age 60 and older.
 "If it's something I feel fits into my personality, what I feel is important and what I actually do, then I'll do it.
 It's all things that I enjoy doing and take a lot of pride in representing," he said in 2012.
-As part of a government public awareness campaign, Shula was the first American to sign up for Medicare Part D prescription drug plan benefits, enrolling just after midnight on November 15, 2005.
+As part of a government public awareness campaign, Shula was the first American to enroll in the Medicare Part D prescription drug plan, just after midnight on November 15, 2005.